Addictions and Dual Diagnosis Online Conference Transcript

 David: At this time, I want to give our audience the link to the HealthyPlace.com Addictions Community.
 Here, you will find lots of information related to the issues we are talking about tonight.
-Also, you can sign up for the mail list at the top of the page so you can keep up with events like this.
+Also, you can sign up for the mail list on the side of the page so you can keep up with events like this.

 Dr. Shear, when it comes to treatment for addictions, when is it time to say "I need help"?

 Dr. Schear: Frequently, the user has to experience the consequences of their usage and resultant behaviors before they decide it is time to get help.
 Generally, family, friends, and others, enable the user by paying fines, making excuses, tolerating the intolerable behavior.
 These people need to withdraw their enabling behaviors, so the user begins to experience the pain associated with their use.
 Usually, it is the pain that leads to seeking help.
 The pain of recovery is seen as less than the pain of continuing addictive behaviors.